WelbornGroup/CTRW_Project/README.md

-# KineticMonteCarlo
+# CTRW_Project Rep
-Everything done related to Kinetic Monte Carlo
+Code and results to be uploaded for the CTRW paper